When tension is just a fluctuation: How noisy data affect model comparison: Application to KiDS-450 internal consistency

 \section{Application to KiDS-450 internal consistency}

-We now insert the real KiDS-450 data vector into our analysis and generate 10 PPD samples from the joint Model 0 as this yields a significantly higher evidence than the split model.
+We then inserted the real KiDS-450 data vector into our analysis and generated ten PPD samples from the joint Model 0 as this yields significantly higher evidence than the split model.
 The derived standard deviations of $\ln R$ and $\ln S$ are shown in Fig.$\,$\ref{fig:realdata}.
-These statistical errors far exceed the typically quoted \lq method\rq\ errors which derive from the finite sampling of the posterior.
-The interpretation of the suspiciousness acquires an additional, albeit smaller, source of error through the effective model dimension $m_{\rm eff}$ that determines the $\sigma$-levels.
+These statistical errors far exceed the typically quoted \lq method\rq\ errors, which derive from the finite sampling of the posterior.
+The interpretation of the suspiciousness acquires an additional, albeit smaller, source of error through the effective model dimension, $m_{\rm eff}$, that determines the $\sigma$-levels.

 The noise in the tension statistics leads to a more conservative evaluation of discrepancies in the data.
-While the point estimate suggests \lq tension\rq\ at $1.6\sigma$, this reduces to $1.1\sigma$ if we require that all but $16\,\%$ (i.e. the one-sided tail beyond $1\sigma$ of a normal distribution) of possible realisations of the data are discrepant by at least that level.
+While the point estimate suggests tension at $1.6\sigma$, this reduces to $1.1\sigma$ if we require that all but $16\,\%$ (i.e. the one-sided tail beyond $1\sigma$ of a normal distribution) of possible realisations of the data are discrepant by at least that level.
 Visually, this corresponds to the upper $1\sigma$ error of $\ln S$ almost touching the lower limit of the $1\sigma$ band in Fig.$\,$\ref{fig:realdata}.